-No penalty fee is charged for path cancellations made because of an emergency.
+No charge for train path reservation is charged for path cancellations made because of an emergency and for cancelled trains from previous paragraph.

 6.3.3 DISTURBANCES

 The IM shall notify any planned disruptions expected to affect capacity allocation under the annual timetabling process to the RU in advance so as to give it enough time to request another train path or agree a different solution which is acceptable to both sides.